top of page

 We want to continually expand our minds and understanding of the way of Jesus.
 God wants us to love him not only with our hearts, souls, and strength, but with our minds as well.
 In the 7 minute video, Pastor John Mark Comer shares three reasons for practicing a fast.

-Register for our Practicing The Way: Fasting Course here!
+Practicing The Way: The Fasting Practice

-Practicing The Way: Fasting
+Practicing The Way: The Prayer Practice